ShibamRoy9826/remime/README.md

 │ remime -h     -> show this help message and exit                                                                                            │
 │ or remime --help                                                                                                                            │
 │                                                                                                                                             │
+│ remime -v     -> Print out application version number                                                                                       │
+│ or remime --version                                                                                                                         │
+│                                                                                                                                             │
 │ remime -in     -> Set a timer, requires -hr,-m, and -s parameters                                                                           │
 │ or remime --intime                                                                                                                          │
+│                                                                                                                                             │
+│ remime -at     -> Sets an alarm to ring in a specific time, requires -hr,-m, and -s parameters(Input in 24-hr clock)                        │
+│ or remime --at                                                                                                                              │
 │                                                                                                                                             │
 │ remime -p     -> Starts a pomodoro timer for extra work efficiency                                                                          │
 │ or remime --pomodoro                                                                                                                        │